Reset

 (End of script) - Number of NDFC Fabrics - 0

-This is accurate because the staging fabric was deleted so that you can rebuild it from scratch using Ansible.
+This is accurate because the staging fabric was deleted so that you can rebuild it from scratch using VXLAN as Code.

 Step 4 - Verify Staging Fabric was Removed